cltl/WordNetSimilarity/README.md

 ##For Calculating Ranking Coefficients##

 SciPy
+Pycluster

 ##Having both settings next to each other on your computer##

-The scripts to run the experiment use the option -I to point perl to older versions of the module.
+The scripts to run the experiments use the option -I to point perl to older versions of the module.
 If you plan to run a lot of experiments with different versions of WordNet::Similarity, you may want to consider installing:

 http://search.cpan.org/~ingy/only-0.28/lib/only.pm